NCDJ Advisory Board

 Haller is a native of Fort Worth, Texas, and received her undergraduate degree in journalism from Baylor University.
 She worked as a print journalist for newspapers in Texas, New Mexico, Illinois and Maryland before becoming a college professor.
 She also serves on the advisory boards of DREDF’s Disability & Media Alliance Project and Disability Rights Promotion International’s Media Monitoring Project.

-LaFleur is director of computer-assisted reporting for ProPublica, a nonprofit news organization that produces journalism in the public interest.
-She is based in New York City.
+Before joining CIR, LaFleur was director of computer-assisted reporting for ProPublica, a nonprofit news organization based in New York City.

 Tim McGuire is the Frank Russell Chair for the business of journalism at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
 He teaches courses on ethics and on the business and future of journalism.
 He is a frequent commentator on the challenges facing news media, ethics and problem-solving in media.